-Key risks throughout the year have been: the continued financial pressures with continued reductions in revenue grant from Local Authorities, securing funding for capital asset investments; reputational risk of delays to the Tram Train pilot.
-Working with partners and stakeholders, these have been effectively managed during the year, and we will continue to monitor those risks that still exist during 2017/18.
+The key risks during the year were; the decline in public transport patronage, increasing obsolescence of transport assets, continued financial pressures due to reductions in revenue grant from local authorities and securing funding for capital asset investments.
+Working with partners and stakeholders, these risks have been effectively managed and those that remain will continue to be monitored during 2018/19.